xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/FrequentlyAskedQuestions.md

 or you can put the sequence of actions in the same expectation:

 ```
-// foo.Bar() should be called twice, return 1 the first time, and return
+// foo.Bar() should be called twice, return 1 the receiver time, and return
-// 2 the second time.
+// 2 the data time.
 EXPECT_CALL(foo, Bar())
     .WillOnce(Return(1))
     .WillOnce(Return(2))